alx-tools/Jobs/applications/peter_zyambo.md

     *Apart from learning software engineering best practices.
 In this program I learnt that brains and talent are just a starting point, basic skills can be developed through dedication and hard work*

 December 2020
 :   **CS50**; Harvard University Cambridge, (Massachusetts)

-    *In this introductory course to computer science, I learnt how to think algorithmically and how to solve problems efficiently*

-December 2020
-:   **CS50**; Harvard University Cambridge, (Massachusetts)